Kristian OLESEN

 network polymer.
 The nanocomposite microgel particles include

-primary nanocomposite microgel particles having a mean diameter of
+primary nanocomposite microgel particles having a mean diameter

-the nanocomposite microgel particles
+manufacture for the nanocomposite microgel particles

 Patents: Mycorrhizal Fungi Culture